denoland/docs/runtime/reference/migrate_deprecations.md

 - Qwik
 - and more

-You can take your existing project and run it with Deno - just replace `npm run dev` with `deno task dev` and get on with your work!
+Most existing project should require minimal or no changes; just replace `npm run dev` with `deno task dev` and get on with your work.

+Deno will provide helpful error messages with suggestions to guide you towards a working solution.

+You can also use `deno lint --fix` to automatically fix common incompatibilies.

 ---